The right solution for where you are right now.

 What is instructional design, and why does it matter for my organization?

 Instructional design is the practice of creating learning experiences that are intentional, evidence-based, and built around clear outcomes.
-Rather than simply presenting information, instructional design focuses on how people actually learn — and structures content so that learners can absorb it, apply it, and retain it.
+Rather than simply presenting information, instructional design focuses on how people actually learn.
+It structures content so that learners can absorb it, apply it, and retain it.
 For organizations, this means training that works the first time, onboarding that reduces errors, and content that doesn't have to be rebuilt every year because it was built right from the start.

 How is working with an instructional designer different from hiring a trainer or curriculum writer?

 A trainer delivers content.
 A curriculum writer organizes it.
-An instructional designer starts one step earlier — by asking whether the content is the right solution at all, and then building it so that it achieves a measurable outcome.
+An instructional designer starts one step earlier.
+Rather than assuming content is the right solution, they ask whether it is at all.
 That includes analyzing the gap, defining learning objectives, selecting the right format, designing for accessibility, and building in ways to evaluate whether the learning actually worked.
 The result is content that's aligned, not just assembled.

 What does CPACC certification mean, and why does it matter for my project?

 CPACC stands for Certified Professional in Accessibility Core Competencies, a credential issued by the International Association of Accessibility Professionals (IAAP).
 It represents demonstrated knowledge of disability rights frameworks, accessibility standards, including WCAG, and inclusive design practice.
-For your project, it means accessibility isn't an afterthought or a checklist — it's built into the design process by someone who understands both the technical standards and the human context behind them.
+For your project, it means accessibility is built into the design process by someone who understands both the technical standards and the human context behind them.
+Not an afterthought.
+Not a checklist.

 Do you work with organizations outside of Minnesota?